GlenKPeterson/Cymling/README.md

 ```

 ##Operators
-Infix operators allow very Natural-Language friendly syntax, but can quickly lead to confusion with precedence, overriding, and other nightmares.
-So there will very limited operators in this language, plus a few in the type system.
+Infix operators allow very Natural-Language friendly syntax, but can quickly lead to confusion with precedence and overriding.
+So there will be very limited operators in this language, plus a few in the type system.

 Operators (in precedence order):
  - `.` for function application